2018, Vol. 5 Issue 2, Part B

 How to cite this article:

-Sithup Lhendup, Ugyen Tshering and Jigme Tenzin.
+Sithup Lhendup, Ugyen Tshering, Jigme Tenzin.
 Population structure and habitat use of golden langur (Trachypithecus geei) in royal manas national park, Bhutan.
-International Journal of Fauna and Biological Studies.
-2018; 5(2): 97-101.
+Int J Fauna Biol Stud 2018;5(2):97-101.